r-keegan/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `mouseIsPressed` mean?**
+The mousePressed variable stores whether or not a mouse button is currently being pressed.

 **What happens if you change `mouseIsPressed` to `keyIsPressed`?** You’ll need
 to click on the sketch so it registers keyboard events – use the ctrl key if you
 have issues with the keyboard.
+The keyIsPressed variable stores whether or not a key is currently being pressed.

 **What does if / else do?**
+Creates a true or false condition for the computer to execute.

 **What happens if you remove the { } or ( )?
 Why?**
+The program crashes.

 **What happens if you change 255 to mouseX ?
 Why?**
+It changes the colour of the draw shape based on the mouse location and the RGB co-ordinates.

 **Remove the outline of the circle.
 Use Google and the P5.js reference to help
 you.**